 The Digital Growth Agency runs a two business days sign off period for all working tasks and projects.
 If the Customer has not provided feedback within two business days:

 - a) for retainer work, the Digital Growth Agency will assume sign off so the work does not get held up and impact results.
 For clarification this means all work will go LIVE but can be retrospectively amended.

-- b) for projects, the Digital Growth Agency will issue a Project Remediation Notice to confirm the revised time frames so all parties involved have full visibility.
+- b) for projects, the Digital Growth Agency will issue a Project Remediation Notice to confirm the revised time frames (generally up to five business days per amendment) so all parties involved have full visibility.

 The Digital Growth Agency works to a maximum of 2 client amend loops per task.
 If this increases, then costs additional to those referred to in clause 7.1 will be charged and a ‘Change Request Form’ will need to be submitted.
 No additional work will continue on the account until the Change Request Form has been signed by the Customer.
 The rate charged for additional work referred to in this clause 4.3 will be £75 per hour.

 The Digital Growth Agency has no control over the policies of search engines with respect to the type of sites and/or content that they accept now or in the future.
 The Customer’s website may be excluded from any search engine at any time at the sole discretion of the search engine.

 Due to the competitiveness of some keywords/phrases, ongoing changes in search engine ranking algorithms, and other competitive factors, the Digital Growth Agency does not guarantee #1 positions or consistent top 10 positions for any particular keyword, phrase, or search term.